Senior Academic – Years 7 to 11

 Enrichment Opportunities / Field Trips

-The department runs a Sixth Form trip to New York on a biannual basis.
-These trips have appealed to both business and economics students who have gained from seeing how businesses and economies operate in reality.
+The department runs a biannual Sixth Form trip to New York.
+This visit is popular with both Business and Economics pupils, who benefit from first-hand experience of how businesses and economies operate.

-Key Stage 4 trips to Chester Zoo ( for marketing and human resource management) and Jaguar Land Rover in Solihull to view the production facilities.
+Key Stage 4 trips include visits to Chester Zoo (supporting studies in marketing and human resource management) and Jaguar Land Rover in Solihull, where pupils observe large-scale production facilities.

 Computer Science